Casa Cayuco Tops World's Best Family Hotels List

 Programming Built Around Flexibility and Exploration

 Casa Cayuco's daily rhythm is unhurried.
 Decisions about excursions are made over breakfast and lunch, with families choosing from a rotating menu of trips rather than being locked into pre-booked itineraries.
 Activities include mangrove snorkeling, visits to Islas Zapatillas, Monkey Island excursions, tours of nearby cacao farms, and trips to Salt Creek, a freshwater tributary accessible only by boat.
 One guest, traveling with children ages eight and ten, described mangrove snorkeling as a standout experience, noting underwater colors they "had no idea existed."
 The flexible schedule allowed the family to participate in multiple excursions while still leaving time for hammocks, kayaking, and unstructured play.
-The lodge's accommodation options include Delfin, a unit spacious enough to comfortably fit a family of four.
+The lodge's accommodations include brand-new beachfront bungalows, beachside cabañas, a jungle treehouse, lodge suites, and a three-bedroom villa.
 Meals are prepared fresh on-site, with varied menus that reflect local ingredients and cooking traditions.

 Staff and Service Approach